Where in the world is the best place to scuba dive with whale sharks, the biggest fish in the oceans?

 Whale shark facts

 Here are a few interesting facts about the whale shark:

 FACT #1: How big do whale sharks get?

 The whale shark is the largest fish in the ocean.
-It's a slow-moving filter-feeding carpet shark.
-Whilst Wikipedia confirms the largest whale shark had a length of 12.65 m (41.5 ft) and a weight of about 21.5 t (47,000 lb), they are said to grow to over 18 metres (60 feet) in length.
+It’s a slow-moving filter-feeding carpet shark.
+Wikipedia confirms the largest whale shark length of 12.65 m (41.5 ft).
+This weighed about 21.5 t (47,000 lb).
+But whale sharks are said to grow to over 18 metres (60 feet) in length.

 FACT #2: How big is a whale shark’s mouth?

 The whale shark’s mouth is quite distinctive and wide.
 The large specimens can have a mouth as wide as 1.5 metres (5 feet).